 #5 Super Bowl XXIII 49ers 20 Bengals 16

 This is one of the most famous Super Bowls of all time.
 Joe Montana was a class act throughout his career but this game solidified his nickname “Joe Cool”.
 With just over three minutes left in the game, down by three.
 Montana led his team 92 yards, picking apart the Bengals defense on the final drive.
 He hit wide receiver John Taylor in the endzone with just 34 seconds remaining on the clock.
 The Bengals could not believe that they came that close.
-This last minute decision left Cincinnati quarterback to famously say, “I guess I’m not going to Disney.”
+This last minute decision left Cincinnati quarterback to famous say, “I guess I’m not going to Disney.”
 The folks from Disney, who were waiting for the game to end to film their annual commercial, left Esiason immediately in pursuit of Montana following the game.
-The Bengals saw their first Lombardi trophy stolen from them as Montana walked away with his third ring.
+The Bengals saw their first Lombardi trophy stolen from then as Montana walked away with his third ring.

 #4 Super Bowl XXV Giants 20 Bills 19

 This game was a thriller until the very end.
 New York played this game with its back up quarterback due to Phill Simms’ season ending injury at the end of the regular season.
 The Giants had the odds stacked against them.
 The Bills led early in the game 12-3 and looked in control.
-The Giants eventually took a 17-12 lead before a Thurman Thomas run gave Buffalo stole it back for Buffalo.
+The Giants eventually look a 17-12 lead before a Thurman Thomas run gave Buffalo stole it back for Buffalo.
 The Giants ate up the majority of the clock in the fourth quarter, driving 74 yards on 14 plays.
 New York came up three yards short though and had to settle for a field goal making the score 20-19.
 The Bills drove 61 yards in the closing seconds to set up a 47-yard field goal.
-Scott Norwood famously missed the game-winning try wide right and the Giants won their second Super Bowl in franchise history.
+Scott Norwood famously missed the game-winning try wide right and the Giants won their second Super Bowl in franchise history

 #3 Super Bowl XLII Giants 17 Patriots 14